Richard R. Lyman: Early life and family

 Lyman was born in Fillmore, Utah Territory, and was closely related to many early leaders of the LDS Church.
 His father, Francis M. Lyman, was the son of Amasa M. Lyman, both of whom were LDS Church apostles.
 His mother was Clara Caroline Callister, whose grandfather was John Smith, an uncle of church founder Joseph Smith and a church Presiding Patriarch.
 Clara's mother was Caroline Smith Callister, the only sister of apostle George A. Smith, who served with Brigham Young as a counselor in the First Presidency.
 Lyman was ordained an elder in the LDS Church on August 29, 1891, by Joseph F. Smith.

 Education and marriage

-Lyman graduated from high school at Brigham Young Academy (BYA) in Provo, Utah, in 1891 with a Normal Certificate, then taught at Brigham Young College in Logan, Utah, and later studied at the University of Michigan, graduating with a BS degree in 1895.
-He later pursued graduate studies in civil engineering, earning an MA from the University of Chicago in 1903 and a PhD from Cornell University in 1905.
+Lyman completed a Normal Certificate (1891) at Brigham Young Academy (BYA) in Provo, Utah, taught at Brigham Young College in Logan, Utah, and completed a BS (1895) at the University of Michigan, an MA (civil engineering, 1903) at the University of Chicago in 1903 and a PhD (1905) at Cornell University.

-In 1888, while attending BYA, Lyman began courting Amy Brown, but then left for the University of Michigan.
-After his graduation, from 1895 to 1896, Lyman taught at BYA.
-After eight years of courtship, Lyman married Brown on September 9, 1896; the marriage was performed by Joseph F. Smith in the Salt Lake Temple.
+In 1888 Lyman began courting Amy Brown; they married on September 9, 1896.
+The marriage ceremony was performed by Joseph F. Smith in the Salt Lake Temple..
+Lyman taught at BYA (1895-1896).